Frequent Questions about Wood-Burning Appliances

 Stove Installation and Replacement

 How can I find out about wood stove changeout programs in my area?
+Does the EPA administer a changeout program?

 Can EPA give me a rebate/discount to replace my wood stove for a wood, pellet, or gas stove?